kalidindis/katana-tutorial-swift/Chapter3/README.md

 As you can see, the struct contains pretty much the same information of the `GameBoard` description we created in the previous chapter.
-This is not always the case, most of the time there isn't a 1:1 association between the two parts of Katana.
-The application we are developing is very easy, so this is pretty normal.
+This is not always the case, most of the time there isn't a 1:1 association between the store structure and the various descriptions properties.

 Let's take a look at the code.
 In **(1)** we adopt the `State` protocol: the struct that contains the application's state should always implement this protocol.
 In **(2)** we have an empty initializer.
-This a requirement of the `State` protocol and is used by Katana to create the initial state.
+This a requirement of the `State` protocol and it is used by Katana to create the initial configuration of the application.

 Note that in this application we are storing everything in a single struct, since we don't need to manage a large amount of information.
 In a real world case, you should divide your state in different structures.
 The only constraint that Katana has is that there is a "root" structure that is used as entry point for your state.